Saurav10729/OWID-Covid-DataExploration-and-DataVisualization/README.md

 Download the updated OWID-COVID Dataset from [here](https://ourworldindata.org/covid-deaths)

-The Dataset i used contained data upto March 28, 2022

-For easier exploration and visualization, Data regarding deaths and vaccinations are seperated into 2 tables during exploration using SQL
+The Dataset i used contained data upto March 28, 2022 For easier Exploration and Visualization, Data regarding deaths and vaccinations are seperated into 2 tables during exploration using SQL

 ## Data Exploration using Microsoft Server Management Studio